LLNL/shroud/docs/statements.rst

 The final group's comment will be a collection of all of the mixin's comments.
 Each mixin can contribute a step in the wrapping process.
 Comments are appended as part of the mixin process.
+Note that if the final non-mixin group also defines comments, it will replace the comments created from the mixins. *notes* is intended for text which provides additional information specific to a group.

 notes
 ^^^^^